Aria-vero-s/storyquiz/README.md

 - Instructions on how to implement a quiz is from https://www.youtube.com/watch?v=riDzcEQbX6k&ab_channel=WebDevSimplified
 - The image for the about section was taken from https://www.canva.com/photos/MAEcI1aGsvI-a-girl-using-a-tablet-computer/
 - The image for the quiz was taken from https://pixabay.com/illustrations/a-fox-chanterelle-forest-4816115/
+- The image for the quiz example was taken from https://unsplash.com/photos/4Zaq5xY5M_c